MohitGoel92/An-Introduction-to-Data-Science-and-Analytics/README.md

 **Statistics and Probability:** Probability is the science of uncertainty.
 Statistics is the science of exploring a collection of datasets to find different hidden patterns and trends.
 There are two types of analysis, they are *Descriptive* and *Inferential*.

+**Descriptive:** This type of analysis is focused on describing a large collection of datasets with charts and tables, but does not attempt to draw conclusions about the population from the which the sample was taken.

+**Inferential:** This type of analysis is focused on exploring the data further, which allows to test a hypothesis and draw conclusions about the data.

+**Machine Learning:** Machine Learning is a method of data analysis that automates analytical model building.
+Using algorithms that iteratively learn from data, machine learning allows computers to find hidden insights without being explicitly programmed where to look.

+Traditional Programming:
+ - Input: Data + Program
+ - Output: Data output

+Machine Learning:
+  - Input: Data + Output
+  - Output: Program

+**Supervised Learning:** Supervised Learning (SL) is the machine learning task of learning a function that maps an input to an output based on example input-output pairs.
+It infers a function from labelled training data consisting of a set of training examples.
+In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal).
+Types of Supervised Learning include *Regression* and *Classification*.

+**Regression:** Examples of regression include forecasting, predictions, process optimisation, and new insights.

+**Classifications:** Examples of classification include fraud detection, image classification, customer retention, and diagnostics.

+**Unsupervised Learning:** Unsupervised Learning is a type of algorithm that learns patterns from untagged data.
+The hope is that through mimicry, which is an important mode of learning in people, the machine is forced to build a compact internal representation of its world and then generate imaginative content from it.
+Types of Supervised Learning include *Clustering* and *Dimensionally Reduction*.

+**Clustering:** Examples of clustering include customer segmentation, targetted marketing, and recommended systems.

+**Dimensionality Reduction:** Examples of dimensionality reduction include big data visualisation, meaningful compression, structure discovery and feature elicitation.

+**Reinforcement Learning:** Reinforcement learning is a machine learning training method based on rewarding desired behaviors and/or punishing undesired ones.
+In general, a reinforcement learning agent is able to perceive and interpret its environment, take actions and learning through trial and error.
+Reinforcement Learning is less supervised which depends on the agent in determining the output.
+The input data in Supervised Learning in labelled data.
+Whereas, in Unsupervised Learning the data is unlabelled.
+The data is not predefined in Reinforcement Learning.

+**Reinforcement Learning:** Examples of reinforcement learning include robot navigation, skills aquisition, learning tasks, game AI, and real-time decisions.